glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 Save the script and _play_.
 The line above assigns the colour blue to the material of the _GameObject_ to which the script is attached.
 So your ball should turn blue.

 Now make the ball actually jump.
 Although you can use `transform.Translate` and `transform.Rotate` to move _GameObjects_, in this instance it is better to employ the Unity physics engine because you will be applying a _force_ to the ball.
 In Unity, you apply forces to a _RigidBody_, which has already been added the ball.
 So, the general idea of the script is to add a reference to that `Rigidbody` and then apply a force to that.
-To do so, add the following line after the opening `{` of the "myBall" class:
+To do so, add the following line after the opening `{` of the "Ball" class:

 `private Rigidbody rb;`